Stratford station: Early days: 1839–1862

 With the extension of the ECR in the early 1840s it became apparent that standard gauge was a more realistic choice and subsequently between September and October 1844 the gauge conversion was carried out.
-At the same time the associated Northern & Eastern Railway was also converted.
+At the same time the associated Northern and Eastern Railway was also converted.

 New station buildings were built in 1847 replacing the original structure on Angel Road.
 These were located in the V between the Cambridge and Colchester lines and access was via Station Road.

 The line through the low level platforms first opened in 1846 as a goods only branch as far as Thames Wharf.
 The bridge under the main line was too low for many locomotives, so a number of engines were equipped with hinged chimneys in order they could operate the line.
 On opening there was also a line that linked what is now known as the Great Eastern Main Line directly to the docks enabling through running from Colchester to Thames Wharf.
 The docks and associated railway networks expanded with passenger services to North Woolwich starting in 1847.

 There was an accident at Stratford station on 18 July 1846 when an up goods train ran into the back of a passenger train from Ipswich.
 There were 10 passengers seriously injured one of whom later died.

 In 1854 the newly opened London Tilbury and Southend Railway served Stratford joining the main line at Forest Gate Junction a few miles north.
 Their services generally served Fenchurch Street and were routed via the Bow Road route (although that station was not opened at this time) although some carriages were detached at Stratford for onward working to Bishopsgate.
 This practice was discontinued in 1856 as passengers preferred the more conveniently sited (for the city) Fenchurch Street.